A variational approach to dimension-free self-normalized concentration: Introduction

 The overarching goal of this work is to provide self-normalized bounds for sub-$\psi$ processes which depend on $\log \det V_\tau$ instead of $d\log \kappa(V_\tau)$.
 After defining sub-$\psi$ processes and giving an overview of the variational approach in Section~\ref{sec:prelims}, Section~\ref{sec:sub-gaussian} provides a gentle introduction to our method, showing that we recover the bound of \citet{abbasi2011improved} exactly when the process is sub-Gaussian.

-Section~\ref{sec:super-gaussian} then provides concentration results for general sub$-\psi$ processes evolving in $\Re^d$.
+Section~\ref{sec:super-gaussian} then provides concentration results for general sub-$\psi$ processes evolving in $\Re^d$.
 In particular, Theorem~\ref{thm:sub-psi} provides a dimension-free, self-normalized ``line-crossing inequality,'' which gives the probability that $\|S_t\|_{V_t^{-1}}$ ever crosses a threshold which depends on a parameter $\lambda>0$.
 Different values of $\lambda$ optimize the threshold at different (intrinsic) times.

-Theorems~\ref{thm:stitching-simplified} and~\ref{thm:convex_conjugate_bound} employ a method known as \emph{stitching}~\citep{howard2021time} which iteratively applies Theorem~\ref{thm:sub-psi} with different parameters in order to give a bound which remains tight at all times.
-This procedure costs only an iterated logarithm term.
-Theorem~\ref{thm:stitching-simplified} applies this technique to sub-gamma processes specfically and obtains precise constants, while Theorem~\ref{thm:convex_conjugate_bound} applies to more general processes but is asymptotic only.
+Theorems~\ref{thm:stitching-simplified} and~\ref{thm:convex_conjugate_bound} employ a method known as \emph{stitching}~\citep{howard2021time} which iteratively applies Theorem~\ref{thm:sub-psi} with different parameters in different geometrically-spaced epochs of time, in order to give a bound which remains tight at all times.
+This procedure costs only an iterated logarithm term (this is similar to a doubling trick, chaining, peeling, etc.).
+Theorem~\ref{thm:stitching-simplified} applies this technique to sub-gamma processes specifically and obtains precise constants, while Theorem~\ref{thm:convex_conjugate_bound} applies to more general processes but is asymptotic only.

 Section~\ref{sec:bennett} applies our results to obtain self-normalized Bennett and Bernstein inequalities, and Section~\ref{sec:emp-bernstein} provides a self-normalized, \emph{empirical} Bernstein inequality for bounded random vectors.
 As far as we are aware, this is the first result of its kind that is dimension-free.
-Section~\ref{sec:summary} concludes.
+Section~\ref{sec:summary} concludes. \else \textbf{Contributions and outline.} After defining sub-$\psi$ processes and giving an overview of the variational approach in Section~\ref{sec:prelims}, Section~\ref{sec:super-gaussian} provides concentration results for general sub-$\psi$ processes evolving in $\Re^d$.
+In particular, Theorem~\ref{thm:sub-psi} provides a dimension-free, self-normalized ``line-crossing inequality,'' which gives the probability that $\|S_t\|_{V_t^{-1}}$ ever crosses a threshold which depends on a parameter $\lambda>0$.
+Different values of $\lambda$ optimize the threshold at different (intrinsic) times.

+Theorem~\ref{thm:stitching-simplified} then employs a method known as \emph{stitching}~\citep{howard2021time} which iteratively applies Theorem~\ref{thm:sub-psi} with different parameters in different geometrically-spaced epochs of time, in order to give a bound which remains tight at all times.
+This procedure costs only an iterated logarithm term (this is similar to a doubling trick, chaining, peeling, etc.).

+As an application, Section~\ref{sec:emp-bernstein} provides the first dimension-free, self-normalized empirical Bernstein inequality for bounded random vectors.
+It is `empirical' because it does not rely on a priori knowledge of the variance, but instead uses the empirical variance to adapt to distribution over time.
+In the spirit of more traditional applications, Appendix~\ref{sec:bennett} applies our results to obtain self-normalized (non-empirical) Bennett and Bernstein inequalities.